-In adding content to a module, you have several options.
-One approach is to sequence modules by topic to be completed chronologically.
-Select Upload/Create and add a variety of content as individual submodules.
-Perhaps even more user-friendly approach is to create a seamless workflow for students, by using the "Create a File" Option (this is the HTML editor).
+In adding content to a module, you have several options; if you want to create the most user-friendly, seamless workflow for students, make use of the "Create a File" Option (this is the HTML editor).
 In doing so, you are essentially creating web pages without ever needing to learn html codes.
-In the example below, Lisa Stallbaumer, History, created modules "start here," Quick Access modules dedicated to readings, recorded lectures, and assignment guidelines, Zoom Room, and Campus Resources.
-Then gave her modules titles that reflected the layout of her syllabus calendar.
+These web pages can be dedicated to individual units and lessons.
+In the example below, Lisa Stallbaumer took a slightly different approach for an online synchronous course.
 In her F2F course, students express appreciation for how she outlines the sequence of tasks in the syllabus course calendar as illustrated here.

-appointment as chancellor.
+арропитени as chancehor.
 Thursday 25 March, Synchronous Session, 6:30 PM Course Introduction 1.
 What questions do you have about course syllabus, assignments, and expectations?
 2. What does it mean to "do history"?
 Between classes do the following ☐ Study and Make Notes ☐ Hitler and the Germans, Part 1 of 3 (17 minutes) ☐ Hitler and the Germans, Part 2 of 3 (23 minutes) ☐ Hitler and the Germans, Part 3 of 3 (32 minutes)

-Rather than list modules by content topics in D2L/BOLT, she entitled a content module, "Calendar of Learning Activities," then each sub-module sequenced and divided activities comparable to the syllabus calendar (image above).
-The screen shots below illustrate.
-Below is the screen shot of learning activities that students would need to accomplish to prepare for our next synchronous or in-person meeting.
+So rather than list modules by content topics in D2L/BOLT, she entitled a content module, "Calendar of Learning Activities," then each sub-module sequenced and divided activities comparable to the syllabus calendar (image above).
+Below is the screen shot of learning activities that students would need to accomplish to prepare for our next synchronous meeting.
+The video preview explains how their tasks will contribute to course goals.
 Everything that appears in blue and is underlined links students to content within D2L/BOLT.

-Instructional Media and Design Center (IMDC at BU) provides multiple tutorials through its Infobase (Freshdesk) on how to add course content to modules.
-Here are specific directions to the HTML editor.
+Bloomsburg University's IMDC provides multiple tutorials through its Infobase (Freshdesk) on how to add course content to modules.
+In 2021, the HTML editor was updated.
+The illustration below provides a quick explanation of how to "Create a File," i.e. use the HTML editor.